jgehrcke/gipc/docs/examples.rst

 ********
 Examples
 ********
-The following examples are meant to demonstrate the API and capabilities of gipc, rather than showing interesting use cases.
+This section shows three example programs using gipc.
+These examples have been created mainly for educational purposes and might therefore lack real-world purpose :-).
 I hope they are useful!

 - :ref:`exampleipc`
 - :ref:`exampleserverclient`